yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-performance-ysql.md

 type: docs
 ---

 As a versatile distributed database, YugabyteDB can be deployed in a variety of configurations for a variety of use cases.
-Let's see some best practices and tips that can hugely improve the performance of a YugabyteDB cluster.
+The following best practices and tips can greatly improve the performance of a YugabyteDB cluster.

 {{<note title="Setup">}}
-To run the following examples, first set up a cluster and database schema as described in the [Prerequisites](../transactions-retries-ysql#prerequisites).
+To run the following examples, first set up a cluster and database schema as described in the [Prerequisites](../transactions-retries-ysql/#prerequisites).
 {{</note>}}

 ## Fast single-row transactions